Housing Disrepair Claims

-We know how upsetting it is to live in poor housing conditions – and how frustrating it is to have an uncooperative landlord.
+We know how upsetting it is to live in poor housing conditions – and how frustrating it is to have an uncooperative housing association or council.
 Our housing disrepair solicitors are here to help you.

-If you are a tenant living in rental accommodation, your landlord has a legal duty to keep the property in good repair.
-Although the tenant is required to keep the property clean and carry out general maintenance, the landlord is responsible for:
+If you are a tenant living in rental accommodation, your housing association or council has a legal duty to keep the property in good repair.
+Although the tenant is required to keep the property clean and carry out general maintenance, the housing association or council is responsible for:

 - Sanitary fittings, such as basins, sinks, baths, toilets and their pipework

 - Fittings and appliances linked to the supply of water, heating and electricity.
 This includes water and gas pipes, electrical wiring, water tanks, boilers, radiators, gas fires, fitted electric fires and fitted heaters